Vigneshsaravanan008/CodPic/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For inquiries or support, reach out at: [your-email@example.com](mailto:your-email@example.com).
+For inquiries or support, reach out at: [vigneshsaravanan0026@gmail.com](mailto:vigneshsaravanan0026@gmail.com).

 ---